 Preheat the oven to 400° and have ready two baking sheets lined with either parchment paper or a silicone baking mats.
 For the topping, mix together 2 tablespoons granulated sugar, decorative sugar (if using), 1/2 teaspoon of cinnamon, and a pinch of sea salt.
 Set aside until ready to use.

-Whisk together the half and half, lemon juice and eggs in a large measuring pitcher.
+Whisk together the buttermilk and egg in a large measuring pitcher.
 Set aside until ready to use.

 Reduce the mixer speed to low and slowly drizzle in the contents of the measuring pitcher.
-Alternatively, stir in the remaining wet ingredients.
-As soon as the dough begins to come together turn off the stand mixer, place the dough onto a floured work surface.
+As soon as the dough comes together, place the dough onto a floured work surface.

 With floured hands, pat or gently roll out the dough into a rectangle that measures about 11” long and 6” wide.
 Sprinkle the top with the cinnamon-sugar mixture, and pat to adhere to the surface of the dough.